Marketing using social media channels is no longer rocket science.

 And where exactly do they spend most of their time?

-When you’re sure of the social media networks your customers are on and how frequently they can be found there, it becomes easy to reach out to them.
+When you’re sure of the social media networks your customers are on and how frequent they can be found there, it becomes easy to reach out to them.

 Here’s how you can and should connect with your preferred audience on a social media network(s).